wgseligman/GramsSim/Display/README.md

   This second approach is more verbose, but it may be useful in some cases.

   The above example assumes that all other options are the same as those found in `options.xml`.
 For example, `simd` gets the name of the original GDML geometry file from option `gdmlfile`.
-If you're running GramsSim multiple times  with different geometries, while you can add `--gdmlfile=geometry-other.gdml` to the command line, the first approach is probably the better one to take.
+If you're running GramsSim multiple times  with different geometries, while you can add `--gdmlfile=geometry-other.gdml` to the `simd` command line, the first approach is probably the better one to take.

 ### Using `simd`